-The history and mission of the Nephrology Research and Training Center (NRTC) established in 1976, was funded as a University-wide Pilot Developmental Center in October 2006 and was recently recognized as a full University-wide Interdisciplinary Research Center effective October, 2008.
+The history and mission of the Nephrology Research and Training Center (NRTC) established in 1976, was funded as a University-wide Pilot Developmental Center in October 2006 and was recognized as a full University-wide Interdisciplinary Research Center effective October 2008.
 In 1998, the NRTC was strengthened by the provision of an endowment, the proceeds of which were targeted to support its training and research activities.
 Recognizing the importance of enhancing the research portfolio of the NRTC, Dr. Anupam Agarwal was recruited as the Director of the Center in November 2003.
 In November, 2009, Dr. Paul Sanders was appointed to the position of Director, with Dr. Agarwal taking a role as the Associate Director.

-Since 2006, the renewed mission of the NRTC has been to provide a comprehensive interdisciplinary infrastructure and enviroment to support the kidney-related research continium from molecular pathways to model systems to man.
+Since 2006, the renewed mission of the NRTC has been to provide a comprehensive interdisciplinary infrastructure and environment to support the kidney-related research continuim from molecular pathways to model systems to man.
 The particular emphasis of this Center will be to focus on projects/experimental strategies that integrate basic concepts and clinical insights into translational research.
 Through educational outreach programs, relevant data will be shared with the community so as to improve health and well-being of those affected by kidney disease and hypertension and increase the number of organs available for renal transplants through public awareness.

 The Nephrology Research and Training Center takes a multidisciplinary, interdepartmental approach to the study of kidney disease and physiology.
 The Center's orientation is primarily research, but it also interacts with the Division of Nephrology for clinical aspects of care.
 The Center also works closely with the Department of Surgery's Renal Transplant Program.